Schwaldlander/Real-Spike-Transformer-Model/README.md

 Additionally, deep learning models based on mutual learning contain an excessive number of parameters and are challenging to deploy.
 To address these issues, this paper adopts the **recurrent neural network transformation model** for optical flow estimation.
 It introduces the **Reconstructed Spike Transformer (RSFM)**, a deep learning model that comprehensively analyzes global and local dynamics in an end-to-end manner.
 The model is optimized to efficiently process a large volume of spike stream image reconstructions with low time complexity, resulting in clearly reconstructed images.
 This paper adopts **Supervised Learning**, uses original png images as real values, dat spike streams as input.
 ## Performance
 To balance memory consumption and feature restoration, this study effectively leverages motion features, achieving a maximum PSNR of 31.83 and an SSIM of 0.82.
-These results surpass classical reconstruction algorithms, more than doubling the performance in terms of both PSNR and SSIM.
+These results surpass classical reconstruction algorithms, more than doubling the performance in terms of both /**PSNR**/ and /**SSIM**/.
 It is observed that reconstructions of different scenarios are reliable.